prebish/cbm-toolkit/README.md

 Convert CBM image files to BMP format with the CBM-2-BMP program!
 Extract image data from CBM files, view CBM/BMP information, and easily convert CBM images to BMP.

+You can also find more information about CBM files here: [file.org](https://file.org/extension/cbm)

 ### Table of Contents

 - [Installation & Setup](#installation--setup)